 When experts refer to home affordability, they are considering the percentage of income that is required to make a mortgage payment.
 Right now, it’s at a historic low of 14.9%.
 Adjusted for inflation, the typical mortgage payment for many homeowners is at $826.
 This is down from $878 in 2020 and $962 in 2019.

 Experts also consider the affordability of renting versus owning in big markets.
 When you include the value of equity, especially as home values continue to appreciate, owning made more financial sense than renting in 48 out of the top 50 markets in the country, excluding San Francisco and San Jose, according to Keeping Current Matters.

 Although home prices are climbing as home values appreciate, it’s important to remember that home affordability is not the same as affordable housing.
 There are markets with a shortage of housing considered to be affordable.
 But the index measures the affordability of a mortgage payment for most people based on average income and other economic factors.

 Potential home buyers and sellers will have a lot of opportunities this year to realize their goals of buying and selling.
 Although interest rates are expected to slowly rise, housing affordability and equity will also continue to increase.
 More sellers are expected to list their homes as their optimism and confidence in the economy grows and even those homeowners in mortgage “distress” should be able to realize the equity they have in their homes.

 Interested in more housing market predictions for 2021?
-Learn more about the inventory shortage the market faces and how we expect to see it return.
-Check out our real estate market report, The 3 Ways Housing Inventory Could Return in 2021, to learn more about market inventory and our predictions for its return in 2021.
+Learn more about the inventory shortage the market faces and how we expect to see it return with our real estate market report, The 3 Ways Housing Inventory Could Return in 2021.